albertum1/Time_Series_MTABT/README.md

 4. 2020 events

-On the first plot, it seems the average daily counts of all toll traffic increases during the summer seasons and recedes in the winter.
+On the first plot, it seems the average daily counts of all toll traffic increases during the Q2(Apr-Jun) and Q3(Jul-Sept) and recedes for Q1(Jan-Feb) and Q4(Oct-Dec).
+Also, please note the stark drop for 2020.
+I will explain this later.
 ![Monthly](IMG/Monthly.png)